 Photos courtesy of SK Ministry of Agriculture.

-It’s critical to collect a feed sample that is representative of the feed ingredients that you are testing.
-Any feed type that will be used to feed beef cattle can and should be analysed, including baled forages and straw, by-products, silage, baleage, grain, swath grazing, cover crops, and corn.
+It’s critical to collect a feed sample that is representative of the feed ingredient(s) that you are testing.
+Any feed type that will be used to feed beef cattle can and should be analyzed, including baled forages and straw, by-products, silage, baleage, grain, swath grazing, and cover crops

+The equipment necessary for sample collection includes a forage probe, a mixing bucket and sample bags.
 Some counties, rural municipalities, applied research associations, and forage testing labs also have probes for rent.
-Forage probes can be purchased from farm supply stores and range in price from about $100 to upwards of $500 for fancier drill driven models.
-Producers can construct their own forage probes but should ensure the diameter is between 3/8” to 3/4”.
-The tip should not be angled, and needs to be kept sharp regardless of whether it is serrated or not.
-The probe should not be longer than 24 inches.
+Forage probes can be purchased from farm supply stores and range in price from about $100 to upwards of $500 for drill driven models.

 Click to view Feed Samples PDF